 - Select the documents you want to not name “Chapter x”

 - Click outside of this pop-up to close it, like on the dialog underneath it.
 (It has no close button.
 I told you it was a junky piece of UI.)

-I imported a Scrivener-generated Word doc into Pages and when I try to have different head/foot/page numbers in a section, it freaks the fuck out and I think my computer is possessed by Satan
+I imported a Scrivener-generated Word doc into Pages and when I try to have different head/foot/page numbers in a section, it freaks out and I think my computer is possessed by Satan

 Scrivener probably put a page break instead of a section break between a couple of chapters, and now the Pages “use previous section” heading/footing setting behaves wrong.
 Change the page breaks to section breaks.